 -Direct Assignment or Direct Transfer: Consists of the complete transfer of proprietary technology that implies loss of ownership of the technology.

--License or Franchise Agreement: Involves the transfer of IP rights under established conditions, such as scope, term, and territory, in exchange of an agreed royalty without losing the ownership.
+-License or Franchise Agreement: Involves the transfer of IP rights under established conditions, such as scope, term, and territory, in exchange for an agreed royalty without losing the ownership.

 -Product Sharing Agreement or Joint venture: The development uses resources and technologies from the owner and an industrial partner, to develop a production process and the consequent sharing of the outcomes.